jondgoodwin/progling/content/post/weakening-cycles.md

 a memory management strategy that can determine this at runtime, so that allocated memory can be safely recycled.
-And thus, to satisfy our need for large, transient, complex, shared "ownership" data structures, we are forced into reaching for some variation of runtime garbage collection, based on reference-counting, tracing, or both.
+And thus, to satisfy our need for large, transient, complex, shared "ownership" data structures, we are forced to reach for some variation of runtime garbage collection, based on reference-counting, tracing, or both.

 So what does all this have to do with cycle weakening?
 It's pretty straightforward:
-when you allow multiple references to the same object, reference cycles become possible, where one object references another, which references another, eventually returning via some reference to the original object.
+when you allow multiple references to the same object, reference cycles become possible, where one object references another, which references another, eventually returning, via some reference, to the original object.
 It is well known that reference counting struggles in the presence of such [reference cycles](https://en.wikipedia.org/wiki/Reference_counting#Dealing_with_reference_cycles).
-These cycles effectively keep every object in the cycle alive forever.
+Such cycles effectively keep every object in the cycle alive forever.
 And so memory leaks.

 An effective solution to leaky cycles involves weakening every cycle, literally.